 • will be equipped with the right skills to go onto further education

 Students are placed in sets for Maths and Science, which reflects their attainment levels.
 Other subjects will be taught in mixed ability classes.
 We aim to help your child fulfil their potential through dynamic teaching in a creative learning environment.
 Progress is monitored through parents’ evenings, interim progress reports and an annual report.
 We welcome parents into the school at any time to discuss their child’s progress.

 Key Stage 3

 Key Stage 3 covers Years 7, 8 and 9.
 During this time students are taught the full range of National Curriculum subjects.
-The National Curriculum subjects are English, Maths, Science, History, Geography, MFL, Art, PE, Technology, Music, Drama, Computer Science, Religious Studies, Sex Education, PSHE and Citizenship.
+The National Curriculum subjects are English, Maths, Science, History, Geography, Modern Foreign Languages, Art, Physical Education, Technology, Music, Drama, Computer Science, Religious Studies, Sex Education, PSHE (Personal, Social and Health Education).
 All students have the opportunity to study French or Spanish in KS3.

 Key Stage 4

 In Years 10 and 11 the students study up to ten courses that will normally lead to GCSEs/BTECs.
 Every student studies a core of subjects which includes English, Maths, Science, Physical Education and PSHE (Personal, Social and Health Education).